kranthikumarkaranam/e-commerce_admin/README.md

 - no .env.local, use .env only

-- next config image pattern chnage to latest next image pattern
+- next config image pattern change to latest next image pattern

 - use mongodb rather than mysql